 April 13, 2011-No passage concerns at current flows.
-Creek is notably more confined and less braided, maintaining a deeper channel compared to previous 2 yrs of sampling when braiding was more dramatic and passage more of a concern in spring before freshet.
-HOBO temperature data logger deployed d/s of x-section.
+Creek is notably more confined and less braided, maintaining a deeper channel compared to previous 2 yrs. of sampling when braiding was more dramatic and passage more of a concern in spring before freshet.
+HOBO temperature data logger deployed downstream of cross-section.
 Crawford has a highly unstable fan and changes each year as reservoir levels rise and fall.